bbauska/meta-html-css-in-depth/index-2.md

 For now, it's important to know that author, description, keywords, robots and viewports metadata all play a role in the search engine optimization of web pages.

-**Bare bones layout**
+<b>Bare bones layout</b>

 An important part of being a developer is not just the tools you use, such as your integrated development environment, but also the repository of knowledge and code templates you build up over time.
 In this module, I'm going to introduce you to one of these templates, which will help you get set up quickly for building webpages.
 Let's open Visual Studio Code to go through the templates step-by-step.
-In the folder, we have _ **index.html** _along with the JS folder and a CSS folder.
-Inside the JS folder, there's a file named _ **script.js** _.
+In the folder, we have _ <b>index.html</b> _along with the JS folder and a CSS folder.
+Inside the JS folder, there's a file named _ <b>script.js</b> _.
 There is no content in this file.
 It is added to this folder so that you can easily add JavaScript code to the webpage.
 I recommend that you add any other JavaScript files to this folder too.
 Next, I'll open the CSS folder.
-In the folder there's a file named _ **styles.css** _.
+In the folder there's a file named _ <b>styles.css</b> _.
 Again, there is no content in this file, but it is here so that you can easily add CSS rules to the webpage.
 Again, it's best if you add any other CSS files also to this folder.

 ![](./images/image027.png)